dreamcatcher-tech/network/ideas/Xanadu Solution/Xanadu Solution.md

 ## Making a [[Comparator]] for Xanadu
 Then do a list of assessments for tooling and groups of tooling, and show how they score.
 Eg: google docs, github, wikipedia, wordpress

+## Making Dreamcatcher-AI as a candidate
+Send Ted an email listing all the principles of Xanadu and how we solve each one.
+Invite him to make a Stuck within the Dreamcatcher, to define what Xanadu is, and why the Dreamcatcher currently is not it, so we can put funding against it.

+If we can get him to at least make a Stuck defining Xanadu, and how we are different, then get this published on the ethereum chain.

+Get him to make Xanadu bot, which can arbitrarily answer questions about the system.

+We would make him a dead mans switch on the Xanadu.
+A Stuck that he was in charge of QA on, but if his keys did not sign in for a year, then the ability of his annointed followers would be engaged so they could pass the QA on the item.
+QA would be the AI pass, plus the human pass.

+Show transclusions for modified text, where the closeness can be used to show partial transclusion.
+Show taking traditional text, and generating transclusion data from it, so that the royalties can be paid in arrears and offsystem.
+Healing the web by backfilling transclusions when they are not there.

+We can use their EDL format to store references inside the state of chains.